dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/plan.md

 T-shirt size: M

 Status: Completed.
-The new documentation is [live on the Microsoft docs site](/dotnet/standard/data/sqlite/?tabs=netcore-cli).
+The new documentation is [live on Microsoft Learn](/dotnet/standard/data/sqlite/?tabs=netcore-cli).

 The EF Team also owns the Microsoft.Data.Sqlite ADO.NET provider.
 We plan to fully document this provider as part of the 5.0 release.